Mamar16/ada-template-website/volatility.md

 | **Market ETFs** | 8.31                       | 0.0124                 | 0.00                   |

 This seems promising for all the Sisters and Bros ethic lovers !

-From the reults shown in  [Figure 1](#fig-vol-yield-no-outliers) and [Table 1](#table-esg-performance), the ESG ETFs outperform the overall Market.
-They indeed are less volatile and therfore less risky to invest in, and they also have an average execess anualized return of 1.15 % over the market meaning that investing in a random ESG ETF would in average bring 1.15% more yields each year than investing in a random ETF of the market over this Timeframe.
+From the results shown in [Figure 1](#fig-vol-yield-no-outliers) and [Table 1](#table-esg-performance), ESG ETFs appear to outperform the overall market.
+They are **less volatile** (and therefore less risky) while also delivering an **average excess annualized return of +1.15%**.
+In practical terms: picking a random ESG ETF would, on average, yield **1.15% more per year** than picking a random ETF from the broader market over this timeframe.

-But let s not jump into conclusions too fast!
+But let’s not jump to conclusions too quickly!

-In the [Figure 1](#fig-vol-yield-with-outliers), the amount of different ETF analized is much larger on the market side vs the ESG ETF side, and the results in volatility and yields are spread on a much larger range.
-One could think that means that the ESG ETF have less outliers due to their better stability but our analyts Sisters warned us : It can just be due to pure luck.
-As there are much less Data available on ESG ETFs, it could just be due to pure luck that no outliers have an heavy impact on their results.
+In the version *with* outliers shown in [Figure 2](#fig-vol-yield-with-outliers), the number of analyzed ETFs is **much larger** on the market side than on the ESG side.
+As a result, the market group exhibits a **much wider spread** in both volatility and returns.
+At first glance, this might suggest that ESG ETFs are inherently more stable.
+However, our analyst sisters warned us: this effect may simply be the result of **sample size differences**.

+Because the ESG dataset is much smaller, it is statistically easier for it to **avoid extreme values purely by chance**.
+Before claiming that ESG ETFs are structurally more stable, we therefore need to correct for this imbalance.